AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 * `CONTACT_ID` and `PROPERTY_ID` refer to the IDs of the people and properties being linked respectively.
 * `unlink` can unlink any number of properties and people at once (excluding none).

+Examples:
+* `unlink c/10 p/1 p/2`
+* `unlink c/2 c/3 p/3 p/5`

 For more information on the parameters, click [here](#command-parameters).

 ### Showing properties associated with a contact : `showproperties`

 Displays all properties associated with a specific contact by their ID.
+Properties who either have the contact as a buyer, seller or owner, will be shown.

 Format: `showproperties CONTACT_ID`

 * `CONTACT_ID` refers to the unique ID of the contact shown in the contact list.
 * The view automatically switches to show the property list.
-* If no properties are found, suggestions will be provided.

 Examples:
 * `showproperties 1`